NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 ## Running on the Cloud
-There are a few things to do before you click the “Turn on Cloud” button, fill out the Cloud Settings dialogs from the Cloud menu,run your baseline model locally, and then make sure you have selected all of the design alternatives that you want to run.
+There are a few things to do before you click the “Turn on Cloud” button.
+First, fill out the Cloud Settings dialogs from the Cloud menu, run your baseline model locally, and then make sure you have selected all of the design alternatives that you want to run.
 Choosing “Select All” will select all jobs that have not already been run locally, or on a previous cloud session.

 Select your baseline model, then run locally before you start the cloud to confirm that it is valid and will run properly.
-To do this you can deselect all other design alternatives, and then select just the baseline.
+To do this you can deselect all other design alternatives, and then select the baseline only.

 ![Cloud Settings 1](../../img/pat/cloud_settings_menu.png "Cloud Settings Screen One")